WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 * [07 February 2020](#date-07-february-2020)
 * [Template](#template-date-dd-month-yyyy)

-### Date: 16 March 2021
+### Date: 08 April 2021

 #### Who did you help this week?
-- AM and KW in discussing job ads
+- AM and KW in discussing job ads, TPS strategy
 - GA in reviewing GSoC issue for interested candidates
+- Chatted with L about community management, and scheduled a meeting for next week
+- IKG in discussing and opening a PR on case study (Ethical Research workflow)

 #### Who helped you this week?
 - ABL in advertising Book Dash internally
+- AM formatting the first draft of TPS fellow JD
+- EK and BA in delivering the workshop at CW21, CW21 attendees to join for a touch base
+- Newsletter with project info

 #### What did you achieve?
-- Coworking with ABL on The Turing Way for internal engagement
+- Coworking with ABL and AM on The Turing Way for internal engagement
 - Attended Autspace meet-up
 - Managed to send feedback and email for the inclusive event paper
 - Onboarded 3 members to The Turing Way (2 internal, who will need more proactive engagement)
+- Talk at ONS/RAP and DORA
+- Attended UK carpentries community call and identify how to connect them to Turing
+- CW21 workshop and overall conference engagement

 #### What did you struggle with?
+- Getting the release out
-- Multi-tasking while trying to attend MozFest
+- Watching or attending MozFest sessions

 #### What would you like to work on next week?
+- Turing Way Release
+- Set up eventbrite and all required docs for the Book Dash
-- Talk for ONS and Dora
+- GitHub issues and PR

 #### Where do you need help from Kirstie?
+- TPS engagement idea as discussed with ABL
 - Policy related connections, actively engaging with policymakers in Turing and UKRN

 ### Date: 08 March 2021